tsai-SA/MetWAS_NESDA/README.md

   --outdir "/Users/Desktop/"

 ## Calculating metabolic scores
-The R script MetS_calc.R: will calculate metabolic scores for participants.
+The R script MetS_calc.R: will calculate metabolic scores for each participant.
 Arguments:
---cohort : Cohort name
+--cohort : Cohort name, e.g 'UKB' or 'NESDA' \
---std_met : The file path for the preprocessed DNAm file from process_DNAm_MRS.R, e.g /Users/data/DNAm/AD_MRS/GS_mrs_DNAm_preproc.txt
+--std_met : The file path for the standardised metabolite file from preprocessing_metabolites.R \
---id_column : The column name of the identifier column (default == IID) --ukb_weights : The file path for the MRS weights files provided by GS e.g /Users/data/DNAm/GS_AD_MRS_weights.txt --pheno : The file path to the antidepressant exposure phenotype file for your cohort.
-Script can read in either a .csv, or .txt file and should follow a format of FID(Optional), IID (Required), and antidep, with antidep being coded as 0 (no exposure) and 1 (exposure). e.g /Users/data/phenos/AD_pheno.csv
+--id_column : The column name of the identifier column (default == ID) \
+--ukb_weights : The file path for the metabolite weights file provided by us \
+--pheno : The file path to the antidepressant exposure phenotype file for your cohort (rds format).
+The file should have two columns: ID and antidep_expo with antidep_expo coded as 0 (no exposure) and 1 (exposure) \

---outdir : The directory where the results and graphs will be saved e.g /Users/data/DNAm/AD_MRS/
+--outdir : The directory where the results and graphs will be saved

+Example:
+Rscript MetS_calc.R \
+--cohort "UKB" \
+--std_met "/Users/Desktop/UKB_mrs_preproc_metabolites.rds" \
+--id_column "ID" \
+--ukb_weights "/Users/Desktop/lasso_coef.rds" \
+--pheno "/Users/Desktop/pheno.rds" \
+--outdir "/Users/Desktop/"